 You should not rely upon forward-looking statements as predictions of future events.
 We have based the forward-looking statements contained in this Quarterly Report on Form 10-Q primarily on our current expectations and projections about future events and trends that we believe may affect our business, financial condition, results of operations and prospects.
-The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors.
-Moreover, we operate in a very competitive and challenging environment.
+The outcome of the events described in these forward-looking statements is subject to risks, uncertainties and other factors, including, but not limited to, those risks set forth under Part I, Item 1A, "Risk Factors" in the Company's most recent annual report on Form 10-K. Moreover, we operate in a very competitive and challenging environment.
 New risks and uncertainties emerge from time to time, and it is not possible for us to predict all risks and uncertainties that could have an impact on the forward-looking statements contained in this Quarterly Report on Form 10-Q. We cannot assure you that the results, events and circumstances reflected in the forward-looking statements will be achieved or occur, and actual results, events or circumstances could differ materially from those described in the forward-looking statements.
 Additionally, final data may differ significantly from preliminary data reported in this document.